-Deriving human embryonic stem (hES) cells is a challenging become a common procedure, the limited number of currently vailable hES cell lines is testament to the difficulties encountered at various stages of their derivation and maintenance, The common techniques for maintenance of hES cells involving mechanical passaging of the cells using collagenase or dispase are often complicated and introduce variability in the growth potential of the hES cells.
+Deriving human embryonic stem (hES) cells is a challenging indeavor.
+Although derivation of mouse BS cell lines has with heated stages.
+The mechanical dispersions necessitate become a common procedure, the limited number of currently having the dishes open for extended periods.
+Since the culvailable hES cell lines is testament to the difficulties encouncred at various stages of their derivation and maintenance.
+The common techniques for maintenance of hES cells involving mechanical passaging of the cells using collagenase or dispase are often complicated and introduce variability in the growth potential of the hES cells.
 Distributors of the available hES cell lines frequently recommend attending special training courses prior to working with the hES cell lines they provide.